Garblesnarff/HYTOPIA/GAME_DESIGN_DOCUMENT.md

 - **UI**: Menu navigation, notifications
 - **Music**: Dynamic soundtrack that adapts to gameplay

+**IMPLEMENTATION STATUS**: Basic ambient background music is implemented in the main index.ts file.
+Additional audio categories and dynamic audio features have not yet been implemented.

 ## Technical Requirements

-### HYTOPIA SDK Implementation
+### HYTOPIA SDK Implementation - IMPLEMENTED
 - Entity system for all game objects
 - Physics-based interactions
 - Multiplayer synchronization
 - Procedural generation algorithms

+**IMPLEMENTED**: The game is successfully integrated with the HYTOPIA SDK, utilizing its entity system, physics, and world generation capabilities.
+The player controller extends HYTOPIA's PlayerEntityController to add custom abilities like dash.
+Resource entities and crafting tables are implemented as custom Entity classes.
+The SceneUI system is used for health bars and other UI elements.
+World generation uses the HYTOPIA chunk and block systems.
+The project structure follows good practices for organization and modularity.

 ## Development Roadmap

-### Phase 1: Core Mechanics (Days 1-4)
+### Phase 1: Core Mechanics (Days 1-4) - COMPLETED
-- Basic player movement and combat
+- Basic player movement and combat - IMPLEMENTED
-- Simple procedural dungeon generation
+- Simple procedural dungeon generation - PARTIALLY IMPLEMENTED
-- Resource gathering mechanics
+- Resource gathering mechanics - IMPLEMENTED

-### Phase 2: Systems Development (Days 5-8)
+### Phase 2: Systems Development (Days 5-8) - IN PROGRESS
-- Crafting system implementation
+- Crafting system implementation - IMPLEMENTED
-- Character progression
+- Character progression - PARTIALLY IMPLEMENTED
-- Enemy AI and variety
+- Enemy AI and variety - NOT STARTED

-### Phase 3: Content Creation (Days 9-11)
+### Phase 3: Content Creation (Days 9-11) - NOT STARTED
 - Expanded dungeons and environments
 - Additional weapons and items
 - Boss encounters

-### Phase 4: Multiplayer and Polish (Days 12-14)
+### Phase 4: Multiplayer and Polish (Days 12-14) - NOT STARTED
 - Multiplayer functionality
 - UI refinement
 - Balance adjustments